 The Saphi smart TV platform offers huge choice of blockbusters and dramas on Netflix, Amazon Prime Video, BBC iPlayer, and more.
 But it can be a bit of a chore to navigate around and requires a little work to make more seamless.
 If you can deal with that, this really is a fab TV.

-How to buy the best 55 inch TV
+How to choose the best 55 inch TV

 When it comes to choosing the best 55 inch TV, there are a few factors and features worth understanding.